neurogeriatricskiel/KielMAT/paper/paper.md

 ---

 # Summary
-The analysis of human movement is a critical part of the neurological assessment.
+The analysis of human movement is a critical part of the neurological assessment [@micoamigo_2023].

+# References